Home » Saving Money » Budgeting » Budgeting Methods » What Is The 70-20-10 Budget?

 Types of expenses to include in the 70-20-10 budget

-Well, quite simply, you would include all of your expenses here.
 Anything you spend money on goes under this category.
 All budgeting apps and strategies address this, of course.

 Fixed vs. variable expenses